 ACT’s Board and Staff are committed to the future

-ACT had a highly successful year in 2019.
-Thanks to support from our donors, sponsors and the commitment of our presenters we were able to provide nearly 20,000 hours of training to over 2,500 registrants over twelve days of training – most of them free.
-Live web streaming registrants were able to join ACT from their communities across BC and Canada, via live web streaming, allowing us to meet our goal of being a truly provincial and national resource.
+In 2020, thanks to support from our donors, sponsors and the commitment of our presenters we were able to provide nearly 18,000 hours of training to over 2,500 registrants over twelve days of training – most of them free.
+Live web streaming registrants were able to join ACT from their communities across BC and Canada allowing us to meet our goal of being a truly provincial and national resource.
 Traffic to the ACT website increased by 40% to over 516,000 views in 2020.

 Our many online resources have been renewed and are serving an increasing number of users: